Colm51/local-issue-reporter/README.md

 # LocalIssueReporter Public Repository

+LocalIssueReporter is a lightweight prototype civic issue reporting prototype built with SwiftUI, Folium, and GeoPandas.

+The project explores simple workflows for reporting local infrastructure and public realm issues using email-based submission and optional local spatial analysis tools.

 This repository contains two related but separate parts:

 - `ios-app/` - the SwiftUI iOS prototype app